SaltyGoo/saltygoo.github.io/class/sp_barbarian.md

 </details>

 <ins>Starting Equipment</ins><br>
-A Weapon in a shape unheard of in this land, a piece of armor made from a material not found here, a trinket from home that signifies your faith or rank.
+Two **Objects from Home**

 <ins>Starting Skills</ins><br>
 Foreign Lands and your choice of Explorer, Diplomat, Refugee.

-For every Barbarian template you have, increase your HP by 1.
+For every Barbarian template you have, you gain one **Object from Home**.

-**A:** Foreign Technique, Cultural Context<br>
+**A:** Cultural Context<br>
 **B:** Outsider<br>
-**C:** Lose 1 drawback<br>
+**C:** How You Do It, Lose 1 drawback<br>
-**D:** Lose 2 drawbacks<br>
+**D:** Paragon, Lose 2 drawbacks<br>

-## Foreign Technique
+## Object from Home
-When using a weapon uniquely from your homeland, you inflict an extra 1D4 damage.
-Pieces of armor made with materials from your homeland provide you with +1 armor.
+An object from home can be a weapon, a piece of armour, or a tool with a specific fonction, which can be social.
+For locals, they look weird and distinctively foreign.
+In yoour hands, a weapon from home's damage dice is one size bigger than the local equivalent, a piece of armour from home provides +1 armor, and you have advantage when you use a tool from home.

 ## Cultural Context
 You find yourself in a society with wildly different expectations than normal.
 As such, you seem miraculous to others in some ways and foolish in others.
 Roll five times on each table below and choose four of the results for each.
 Remember, all of these are relative to the world you find yourself in now.
 If you are ignorant of laws, it may be because your home has no legal system, because it has outgrown the need for laws, or has laws so different as to provide unhelpful assumptions for this legal system.